algorithmiaio/dev-center/_pages/clients/python.md

 algo = client.algo('demo/Hello')
 {% endhighlight %}

 Then, we can use the `.pipe()` method to call the algorithm.
-We'll provide out input as the argument to the function, and then print the output using the `result` attribute:
+We'll provide our input as the argument to the function, and then print the output using the `result` attribute:

 {% highlight python %}
 response = algo.pipe("Mr. Bond")
 print(reponse.result)
 {% endhighlight %}

-Which should print the phrase, `Hello Mr. Bond`
+Which should print the phrase, `Hello Mr. Bond`.

 ### JSON and Python

-The Python client provides some ease of use abstractions for working with algorithms with JSON inputs and outputs.
+The Python client provides some ease-of-use abstractions for working with algorithms with JSON inputs and outputs.
 When passing a Python array or dict into the `.pipe()` function, the library will automatically serialize it to JSON.
 Algorithms will return a JSON type and the `result` field of the response will contain an array or dict, as appropriate.

 Let's look at an example using JSON and the [nlp/LDA](https://algorithmia.com/algorithms/nlp/LDA) algorithm.
-The [algorithm docs](https://algorithmia.com/algorithms/nlp/LDA/docs) tell us that the algorithm takes a list of documents and returns a number of topics which are relevant to those documents.
+The [algorithm docs](https://algorithmia.com/algorithms/nlp/LDA/docs) tell us that the algorithm takes a list of documents and returns a number of topics that are relevant to those documents.
 The documents can be a list of strings, a Data API file path, or a URL.
 We'll call this algorithm using a list of strings, following the format in the algorithm documentation:

 {% highlight python %}
 algoJSON = client.algo('nlp/LDA/1.0.0')